tls-inspector/curl-ios/README.md

 ./build-ios.sh <curl version> [optional configure parameters]
 ```

-To enable gpg verification of downloaded artifacts set the `GPG_VERIFY` environment variable to `1`.
+To enable signature verification of downloaded artifacts set the `VERIFY` environment variable to `1`.

 If you are building for use with a Swift package, you need to set the `WITH_MODULE_MAP` environment variable to `1`.

-The following config parameters are always provided: `--disable-shared`, `--enable-static`, `--with-secure-transport --without-libpsl`
+The following curl build parameters are always specified: `--disable-shared`, `--enable-static`, `--with-openssl`, and `--without-libpsl`